 Worker Processes are external to a Temporal Cluster.
 Temporal Application developers are responsible for developing Worker Programs and operating Worker Processes.
-Said another way, the Temporal Cluster (including the Temporal Cloud) doesn't execute any of your code (Workflow & Activity Definitions) on Temporal Cluster machines.
-The Cluster is solely responsible for orchestrating state transitions and providing Tasks to the next available Worker Entity.
+Said another way, the Temporal Cluster (including the Temporal Cloud) doesn't execute any of your code (Workflow and Activity Definitions) on Temporal Cluster machines.
+The Cluster is solely responsible for orchestrating State Transitions and providing Tasks to the next available Worker Entity.

 While data transferred in Event Histories is secured by mTLS, by default, it is still readable at rest in the Temporal Cluster.

 To solve this, Temporal SDKs offer a Data Converter API that you can use to customize the serialization of data going out of and coming back in to a Worker Entity, with the net effect of guaranteeing that the Temporal Cluster cannot read sensitive business data.